makersacademy/rps-challenge/README.md

 Your task is to provide a _Rock, Paper, Scissors_ game for them so they can play on the web with the following user stories:

 ```
+Part completed:
 As a marketeer
 So that I can see my name in lights
 I would like to register my name before playing an online game

+I approached this user story by creating a form input on the index page.
+The idea was for the user to input their name then this would be saved and displayed in a sort of welcome message e.g. "Welcome to RPS (player_name)".

+Yet to be completed:
 As a marketeer
 So that I can enjoy myself away from the daily grind
 I would like to be able to play rock/paper/scissors